utkarshg6/SMVDU-HackerRank/README.md

 # SMVDU-HackerRank

-This repository has solved solutions of all the problems of Warm Up and Implementation under Algorithms Section.
+This repository includes solutions of all the problems of Warm up and Implementation subdomains under Algorithm section.

+*Note- The solutions provided are not the only way to sove the problem.
+One can think of their own solution also.